azamsharp/azamsharp.github.io/_posts/2022-29-2022-evolving-client-server-swiftui.md

 We used the private/local @State to hold on to the products and made the call to the API right within our view (view model).

 >> SwiftUI views are basically equivalent to components in React or widgets in Flutter.
 SwiftUI views acts as a view model.
-Having said that, you should not put business logic in your view.
-Business logic belongs either in model, domain service or on the server.
+Having said that, you should not put business logic in your view (view model).
+Business logic belongs in either model, domain service or on the server (client/server) apps.

 The main issue with the above approach is that, it will be hard to reuse ```fetchProducts``` in any other view, since it is part of a particular view (view model).

 But what if you don't plan to display products in any other view.
-Can you implement ```fetchProducts``` inside the view (view model)?
+Is it ok to implement ```fetchProducts``` inside the view (view model)?

-Even though you may not call ```fetchProducts``` in any other view, it is recommended to move it out into a designated class.
+Even though you may not call ```fetchProducts``` in any other view, it is still recommended to move it out into a designated class.
 This way you will always have the flexibility to call it from anywhere and also add features like additional request headers, authorization, caching and even testing.

 ## Implementing the NetworkModel